jwinget/WizardStache/tutorial/getting_started.md

 Next, select the combat menu and click the d20 icon to the right of your character to roll initiative.

+> Note: It may be convenient to pop-out the combat tracker by right-clicking its menu icon (the fist)

 ![roll initiative](img/roll_initiative.png)

 When it is your turn, a message will be sent to the chat and your token will have an orange rune displayed around it.